-On June 29th, ISGMH hosted its second Annual Symposium entitled “The State of LGBTQ Youth Health and Wellbeing: Strengthening Schools and Families to Build Resilience.”
+On June 29th, ISGMH hosted its second Annual Symposium titled “The State of LGBTQ Youth Health and Wellbeing: Strengthening Schools and Families to Build Resilience.”
 The symposium was organized by ISGMH, along with the Center for Prevention Implementation Methodology, Advocates for Youth, the AIDS Foundation of Chicago, and supported by the Illinois Safe Schools Alliance.
 The event focused on the importance of school and family support for LGBTQ youth.

 Dr. Francesca Gaiba started the symposium by welcoming over 120 guests that included researchers, leaders in LGBTQ health, advocates and community members.
 Dr. C Hendricks Brown presented an overview of the goals of the symposium and the working group meeting that followed on June 30.